alarista/techblog/README.md

 # techblog

 ## Description
-An application that allows fintess enthusiasts to manager their workouts.
+An application that allows tech enthusiasts to share their thoughts with their community.

 ## Table of Contents